infeeeee/dyn2py/README.md

 The script by default overwrites older files with newer files.
 Do not move the source Dynamo graphs, or update won't work with them later.
+Multiple sources are supported, separate them by spaces.
 ```

 ### As a python module